 HRD Media Filters

 Veolia’s High Rate Downflow (HRD™) multimedia filtration produces an extremely high quality effluent thanks to unmatched performance.
 With one of the longest operating cycles, HRD™ provides greater economy and efficiency in challenging applications to remove solids larger than 5 microns.
-HRD™ innovative distribution system controls velocity and hydraulic balance protecting the media during high flow rates of up to 20 gpm per square foot of filter area.
+The innovative HRD™ distribution system controls velocity and hydraulic balance, protecting the media during high flow rates of up to 7 gallons per minute per square foot of filter area.